 Ariel received his MBA from the Wharton School in 2007.
 He also holds BS and MS degrees in industrial engineering from UC Berkeley and Georgia Tech, respectively.
 Ariel attended each institution on a full-tuition, merit-based scholarship or fellowship.

 A member of Class 16, Ariel served his fellowship at Pacific Community Ventures under the mentorship of Managing Partner Eduardo Rallo.
-He now serves as mentor to Class 20 Fellow Hana Yang, of Manos Accelerator.
+He has served as a Mentor to Class 20 Fellow Hana Yang and Class 24 Fellow Laura McCoolidge.